 6. Landesbank Baden-Württemberg

 Landesbank Baden-Württemberg was established in 1999 through a merger SüdwestLB, Landesoberkasse and L-Bank and is both a universal and commercial bank to Baden-Württemberg,Rheinland-Pfalz and Sachsen federal states of Germany.

 The bank offers various services and products including Investment banking, Commercial banking, Retail banking, Private Banking, and Asset Management with a focus on industrial technologies, information technology, software, telecommunication, innovative services, and life science and is currently recognized as the biggest state-backed Landesbank lender in Germany (2018).

 7. Bayerische Landesbank (BayernLB)

-Based in Munich, Germany is the publicly regulated largest bank in Germany, the Bayerische Landesbank which was founded in 1971 through a merger of the Bayerische Gemeindebank founded in 1914 and the Bayerische Landesbodenkreditanstalt, it’s old subsidiary founded in 1884.
+Based in Munich, it is the publicly regulated largest bank in Germany.
+The Bayerische Landesbank was founded in 1971 through a merger of the Bayerische Gemeindebank founded in 1914 and the Bayerische Landesbodenkreditanstalt, its old subsidiary founded in 1884.